bartlomiejmucha/Square/README.md

 ## How to use uninstall script?

 Open powershell and execute *uninstall.ps1* script.
-The script loads parameters from *parameters.ps1*.
+The script loads parameters from *parameters.ps1* and *parameters-local.ps1* files.

 ## [ToDo] How to deploy Square code into your locall Sitecore installation